-The Head Start Early Learning Outcomes Framework (HSELOF): Ages Birth to Five is designed to represent the continuum of learning for infants, toddlers and preschoolers.
+The Head Start Early Learning Outcomes Framework (HSELOF): Ages Birth to Five is designed to represent the continuum of learning for infants, toddlers, and preschoolers.
 The framework is grounded in a comprehensive body of research about what young children should know and be able to do to succeed in school.
-The framework is intended to assist programs in their efforts to deliver high quality early care and learning experiences and to guide programs in aligning their assessments, curricula and professional development to school readiness goals.
-The organization of the Framework starts with five broad Domains (areas of learning and development) that are essential for school readiness and success including: Approaches to Learning; Social and Emotional Development; Language and Literacy; Cognition; and Perceptual, Motor and Physical Development.
-Under each domain, components of development within a domain are organized by Sub-Domain; under sub-domains, broad statements of expectations for children's learning and development are articulated as Goals.
+The framework is intended to assist programs in their efforts to deliver high-quality early care and learning experiences and to guide programs in aligning their assessments, curricula, and professional development to school readiness goals.
+The organization of the framework starts with five broad domains (areas of learning and development) that are essential for school readiness and success, including: Approaches to Learning; Social and Emotional Development; Language and Literacy; Cognition; and Perceptual, Motor and Physical Development.
+Under each domain, components of development within a domain are organized by sub-domains; under sub-domains, broad statements of expectations for children's learning and development are articulated as goals.

-Many Head Start Programs use the Devereux Early Childhood Assessment (DECA) Program to screen, assess, and strengthen young children's social and emotional health.
-The core of the Program is the DECA, a nationally standardized, strength-based, reliable and valid behavior rating scale that parents and teachers can use to understand the social and emotional strengths and needs children.
-An assessment for Infants (1-18 months); Toddlers (18-36 months); and Preschoolers (3 yrs. through 5 years) allows parents and teachers to reflect on how often a child engages in behaviors related to social and emotional development and resilience.
-The behaviors are organized into three areas including:
+Many Head Start programs use the Devereux Early Childhood Assessment (DECA) Program to screen, assess, and strengthen young children's social and emotional health.
+The core of the program is the DECA, a nationally standardized, strength-based, reliable, and valid behavior rating scale that parents and teachers can use to understand the social and emotional strengths and needs of young children.
+An assessment for infants (1-18 months old), toddlers (18-36 months old), and preschoolers (3-5 years old) allows parents and teachers to reflect on how often a child engages in behaviors related to social and emotional development and resilience.
+The behaviors are organized into three areas, including:

-- Attachment/Relationships: The child's ability to promote and maintain mutual, positive connections with other children and significant adults - > Self-Regulation: The child's ability to express emotions and manage behaviors in healthy ways. - > Initiative: The child's ability to use independent thought and action to meet his or her needs.
+- Attachment/Relationships: The child's ability to promote and maintain mutual, positive connections with other children and significant adults - Self-Regulation: The child's ability to express emotions and manage behaviors in healthy ways - ❖ Initiative: The child's ability to use independent thought and action to meet his or her needs

-These areas are well documented in the literature and include behaviors and skills that young child need for healthy social and emotional development.
+These areas are well documented in the literature and include behaviors and skills that young children need for healthy social and emotional development.
 Research-based strategies are provided so that assessment results lead to an informed planning process that addresses areas of need.

-The DECA Program and two of the HSELOF Domains, Approaches to Learning and Social and Emotional Development, strongly align.
-This document is intended to illustrate that alignment by presenting each Domain, Sub-Domains and Goals followed by a statement that articulates the connection between that information and the three areas of Attachment/Relationships; Self-Regulation and Initiative.
-Devereux refers to this process as "wearing social and emotional lenses" which helps to look at goals underneath each Domain and understand how they are connected to promoting a child's healthy Attachment/Relationships, Self-Regulation and Initiative.
-These statements are followed by selected items from the DECA assessment tool that closely align to the outlined goals.
+The DECA Program and two of the HSELOF Domains (Approaches to Learning, Social and Emotional Development) strongly align.
+This document is intended to illustrate that alignment by presenting each Domain, Sub-Domain and Goals, followed by a statement that articulates the connection between that information and the three areas of Attachment/Relationships, Self-Regulation, and Initiative.
+The Devereux Center for Resilient Children refers to this process as "wearing social and emotional lenses," which helps to look at goals underneath each Domain and understand how they are connected to promoting a child's healthy Attachment/Relationships, Self-Regulation, and Initiative.
+These statements are followed by selected items from the DECA tool that closely align to the outlined goals.
+Use the hyperlinks below to navigate this document.